avkabanov/widgets-web-service/README.md

 In order to have an ability to iterate over sorted by start-point widgets, special column was added to the entity: `startPointSum` and index on that column.

 Using paging mechanism, we can receive sorted widgets one by one from database.
-We stop iterating when we find a widget, that gives a guarantee that all other widgets will be out of the region
+We stop iterating when we find a widget that gives a guarantee that all other widgets will be out of the region

 ## Pagination
 Available at the endpoint: `/widget/all/paged/?pageNumber={page_number}&pageSize={page_size}`